MicrosoftDocs/dynamics-365-intelligent-order-management/topics/setup-fulfillment-source-calendar.md

 > [!Note}
 > The default time zone is the user's current time zone.

-## Assignment of Calendar to Fulfillment source
+## Assign a Calendar to Fulfillment source

 To assign a calendar to fulfillment source, follow these steps.